rock-core/rock-and-syskit/source/syskit_basics/getting_started.html.md

 The [Scene Description Format](http://sdformat.org) is a XML format defined by the Gazebo developers to describe both scenes and objects in these scenes (as e.g. robots).

-What we're going to learn along this documentation is to leverage the information present in an SDF file as possible, with the goal of having the SDF be the authoritative information source for any information that can be represented in it.
+We're going to learn how to leverage the information present in an SDF file as possible, with the goal of having the SDF be the authoritative information source for any information that can be represented in it.

 But for now, let's get to create ourselves a scene with a robot in it.
-This will **not** describe the SDF format in details, there's a lot of Gazebo-related documentation about that, [including a reference of the format on sdformat.org](http://sdformat.org/spec)
+We will **not** describe the SDF format in details, there's a lot of Gazebo-related documentation about that, [including a reference of the format on sdformat.org](http://sdformat.org/spec)